Michigan's Lemon Law - Avoid Getting Stuck with A Lemon

 (b) The vehicle is out of service because of repairs for a total of 30 or more days or parts of days during the term of the manufacturer's express warranty or within one year from the date of delivery to the original consumer, whichever comes first.
 This option does not require the same problem to be the cause of the days out of service.

-Q. My vehicle still isn't fixed after a reasonable number of repair attempts, how do I get a refund or replacement?
+Question: My vehicle still isn't fixed after a reasonable number of repair attempts, how do I get a refund or replacement?

-A. You must give the manufacturer one last opportunity to repair the vehicle by giving the manufacturer written notice, by return receipt service, of the need to repair the vehicle.
+Answer: You must give the manufacturer one last opportunity to repair the vehicle by giving the manufacturer written notice, by return receipt service, of the need to repair the vehicle.
 Notice can be given at any time after the third attempt to repair the same defect or condition or at any time after the vehicle has been out of service for at least 25 days in a repair facility.

 After receiving notice, the manufacturer must notify you as soon as reasonably possible of a reasonably accessible repair facility to take your vehicle to have it repaired.
 After delivery of the vehicle to the designated repair facility, the manufacturer has five business days to repair the vehicle.
 If the vehicle is not repaired within five business days, you may receive a comparable replacement vehicle or a refund of the purchase or lease price.